 Because samples of the virus have been stored, some people fear smallpox may be used by terrorists as a biological weapon.
 However, until an outbreak in the population occurs, smallpox vaccination is recommended only for people who have a high risk of exposure such as laboratory and health care personnel who work with the smallpox virus or related materials.

 Enough smallpox vaccine has been prepared to vaccinate everyone in the United States if needed.

 The smallpox vaccine contains live vaccinia virus, which is related to and provides immunity against the smallpox virus.
-Two formulations are available.

-To administer the smallpox vaccine, doctors rapidly jab a small area 15 times with a needle that has been dipped in the vaccine.
+To administer the smallpox vaccine, doctors rapidly jab a small area 15 times with a specially designed needle that has been dipped in the vaccine.
 Then the vaccine site is covered with a dressing to prevent the vaccina virus from spreading to other body sites or to other people.

 Vaccination is considered successful if a small blister develops about 7 days later.
 If it does not appear, people are given another dose.

 Vaccination is dangerous for some people, especially those with a weakened immune system (such as those who have AIDS or who take drugs that suppress the immune system), those with skin disorders (particularly eczema), those with eye inflammation, and those who are pregnant.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 Centers for Disease Control and Prevention (CDC): Information about the smallpox vaccine and about antiviral drugs used to treat smallpox